mumer271992/myasana/readme.md

-# My Asana is an MVP of task maager
+# My Asana is an MVP of task manager

 This is an SPA build usisng React + Redux and data is stored on firebase.
 It includes basic user authentication.
 User can signup and generate projects and tasks in each project.